Karnataka by-elections: BJP appears to be cruising through

 The four constituencies in the city clocked poor voter turnouts.

-Officials said an estimated 66.49 per cent of the 37.78 lakh eligible electors cast their votes in the 15 segments till 6pm.
-The figure was likely to go up as at some places people standing in queues at close were allowed to vote.
+Officials said an estimated 66.49 per cent of the 37.78 lakh eligible electors cast their votes in the 15 segments till 6 pm.
+The figure was likely to go up as at some places people standing in queues at the close were allowed to vote.

 According to the figures available, the highest turnout of 90.44 per cent was recorded in Hosakote while the lowest of 43.25 per cent at K R Pura here.